-However, the link between smart governance and data security is quite complex [23].
-Information security risks and data challenges, such as data transfer, processing, information management, network security, and equipment access are significant.
-The goal is to improve the smart governance operation environment and big data security by studying and improving relevant laws and regulations, strengthening access control processing, improving system protection levels, strengthening the integration of new technologies, and improving network intrusion detection systems and identity security verification mechanisms [24].
+However, the link between smart governance and data security is quite complex.
+The combination of information security risks and data challenges, such as data transfer, processing, information management, network security, and equipment access, is significantly challenging.
+The goal is to improve the smart governance operation environment and the security of big data information by studying and improving relevant laws and regulations, strengthening access control processing, improving system protection levels, strengthening the integration of new technologies, and improving network intrusion detection systems, and the sophisticated mechanisms of identity security verification [21]

-Only authorized users should be able to access smart governance services, so authentication must be more secure.
-This research proposes a three-factor authentication scheme for e-governance applications to address the shortcomings of previous approaches.
-Lightweight XOR, one-way, and perceptual hash are used for permission.
-User identity, passwords, and biometrics improve scalability and security.
+A typical example is an authentication on smart governance must be more secure to guarantee its security and privacy, and only authorized users should be able to access the services.
+A robust authentication mechanism is provided in this research to address the shortcomings of previous approaches.
+Specifically, a three-factor authentication scheme designed especially for the authentication of e-governance applications.
+For permission, it exclusively uses lightweight XOR and one-way and perceptual hash operations.
+Numerous factors such as user identity, password, and biometrics are employed for improved scalability and security.
 The suggested approach has been verified using the popular Automated Validation of Internet Security Protocols and Applications tool.
-According to the security study [22], the system is resistant to numerous threats.
-In this direction, the authors of this article [25] provide a smart data sharing architecture for a smart city environment based on smart contracts and blockchains.
-The suggested approach combines data access control and auditing to protect data exchange among stakeholders.
-PoT is a complex security solution.
-The proposed consensus technique uses a multidimensional trust model to determine smart service provider trustworthiness.
-The suggested solution complies with privacy laws and regulations, including GDPR duties.
+According to the security study, the system is resistant to numerous threats [20].

+In this direction, the authors of this article provide a Smart Data Sharing Architecture for a Smart City Environment based on smart contracts and Blockchains.
+The suggested approach attempts to protect data exchange among various stakeholders by integrating data access control and audit methods.
+It employs the Proof-of-Trustworthiness (PoT) consensus technique as a complicated security solution.
+The proposed consensus technique employs a multidimensional Trust Model to determine the total Trustworthiness of a Smart Service Provider.
+The suggested solution conforms to fundamental privacy laws and regulations, including the European Union General Data Protection Regulation (GDPR) duties [22].

-Additionally, to protect the privacy of this sensitive information, unique software tools and cryptographic security protocols must be employed using the user's settings [16,26].
+Also, to protect the privacy of this sensitive information, unique software tools and cryptographic security protocols must be employed using the user's settings.
 Hardware devices must be put inside the linked system to improve these security settings.
-Because the government is the critical player in delivering electronic services under its authority, this study has previously presented a citizen-centric multidimensional smartcard-based e-governance system [13].
-The authors of [14] created a cloud architecture as an interconnected governance model to handle a large volume of sensitive information.
-The new model's viability is shown via cloud banking transactions via a linked governance environment.
+Because the government is the critical player in delivering electronic services under its authority, this study has previously presented a citizen-centric multidimensional smart card-based E-Governance system.
+The authors created a cloud architecture as an interconnected governance model to handle a large volume of sensitive information.
+The new model's viability is shown via Cloud Banking transactions via a linked governance environment [15].

-On the other hand, there are several practical proposals for this avenue: the authors of this study [15] propose an architecture for the smart governance of heterogeneous IoT solutions inside smart cities, which includes aspects such as power distribution, security limitations, and scalability, among others.
+On the other hand, there are several practical proposals for this avenue, like the authors of this study [16] that propose an architecture for the Smart Governance of heterogeneous IoT solutions inside Smart Cities, which includes aspects such as power distribution, security limitations, and scalability, among others.
 It is a modified version of the fundamental architectural paradigm of smart government systems.
-It relies on digital objects to represent, store, and interact with physical and digital materials.
-It also uses open-source technologies to create the architectural concept and manage digital objects.
+It relies on Digital Objects to represent, store, and interact with physical and digital materials.
+It also uses open-source technologies to create the architectural concept and manage Digital Objects.